apache/metron/metron-platform/metron-common/src/main/java/org/apache/metron/common/stellar/shell/README.md

 ### Magic Commands

 The REPL has a set of magic commands that provide the REPL user with information about the Stellar execution environment.
-A magic command begins with the '%' character.
 The following magic commands are supported.

 #### `%functions`